dr-jam/GameplayProgramming/README.md

 # ECS179 - Gameplay Programming
-## UPDATES FOR WINTER 2024
+## UPDATES FOR FALL 2024
-Update from the topic course listing ECS189L to full elective status as ECS179!
-CRNs are no longer required for the course.
+The course is moving from Unity to Godot.

 # Syllabus
 ## Basic Information